Back to all studies

 Your next step

 The official record suggests a mix of remote and in-person participation through a university, with sites including Health Psychology Department, King's College London.
 Participation appears to involve questionnaires, interviews, or regular check-ins about day-to-day experience.
 The main fit is usually being able to understand the study and consent and having access to the required digital tools, while common reasons not to take part include safety concerns that need urgent care first and other treatments that could interfere with the study.
-The official record does not list a formal phase, which usually means this is focused more on feasibility, delivery, or support than a standard drug-development stage.
+The official record does not list a formal phase, which usually means this is focused more on feasibility, delivery, or support than a standard numbered clinical-trial phase.

 Before joining